Discrepancy Minimization in Input-Sparsity Time: Introduction

-Interestingly, in the \emph{binary} (set-system) case, these limitations have been very recently overcome in the breakthrough work of Jain, Sah and Sawhney \cite{jss22}, who gave an $\wt{O}(n + \nnz(A))$-time coloring algorithm for binary matrices $A\in \{-1,1\}^{m\times n}$, with near optimal ($O(\sqrt{n}\log(m/n))$) discrepancy.
+Interestingly, in the \emph{binary} (set-system) case, these limitations have been very recently overcome in the breakthrough work of~\citet{jss22}, who gave an $\wt{O}(n + \nnz(A))$-time coloring algorithm for binary matrices $A\in \{-1,1\}^{m\times n}$, with near optimal ($O(\sqrt{n\log(m/n + 2))}$) discrepancy.
 While their approach, too, was based on convex optimization, their main observation was that an \emph{approximate} LP solver, using \emph{first-order} methods, in fact suffices for a logarithmic approximation.
-Unfortunately, the algorithm of \cite{jss22} does not extend to real-valued matrices, as their LP is based on a ``heavy-light" decomposition of the rows of binary matrices based on their support size.
-More precisely, generalizing the argument of \cite{jss22} to matrices with entries in range, say, $[-R, R]$, guarantees that a uniformly random vector would only have discrepancy $\wt{O}(\poly(R) \cdot \sqrt{n})$ on the ``heavy" rows, and this term would also govern the approximation ratio achieved by their algorithm.
+Unfortunately, the input-sparsity running time of the algorithm in~\citet{jss22} does not extend to real-valued matrices, as their LP is based on a ``heavy-light" decomposition of the rows of binary matrices based on their support size.
+More precisely, generalizing the argument of~\citet{jss22} to matrices with entries in range, say, $[-R, R]$, guarantees that a uniformly random vector would only have discrepancy $\wt{O}(\poly(R) \cdot \sqrt{n})$ on the ``heavy" rows, and this term would also govern the approximation ratio achieved by their algorithm.